Incident Management and Emergency Readiness

 The student with an onset of COVID-19 symptoms should be moved to the quarantine room and picked up by a guardian as soon as possible.
 In the case of a staff member, they should follow the medical professional’s recommendations.

-Guidance on Protocols for Managing a COVID-19 Related Incident at School
+Managing an Incident at School

 In this section, a “COVID-19 related incident” refers to a student or staff having sudden onset of symptoms such as fever, shortness of breath, cough or sore throat with or without fever.